Planning a Job Search

 - If a question does not apply to you, indicate with a N/A or dash.
 Otherwise it may appear to the employer that you missed the question.

-- Allocate the most space on the job application to the most applicable and pertinent data.
+- Allocate the most space on the job application to include applicable and pertinent information about yourself.

 - Answer honestly, but do not share more than the question is asking.